Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 What are EFT Generators?

-Electrical fast transient (EFT) or burst generators provide series of fast rise time and duration (5μs/50μs) pulses at set frequencies required for immunity testing including compliance to IEC 61000-4-4.
+Electrical fast transient or burst generators provide the series of fast rise time and duration (5 μs/50 μs) pulses for immunity testing to IEC 61000-4-4.

-The associated diagram, from the CDN 3083-B100 manual demonstrates how the coupler provides 3-phase testing capabilities.
+The associated video focuses on the EM Test PCD 8 B-3-690-1000-100 EFT CDN capable allowing for testing line up to 100 Amps.
 It is crucial when setting up a manual CDN that a solid connection is made and correct gauge wire is used.

-Coupling onto data or communications lines for burst and electrical fast transients is accomplished through the use of a capacitive coupling clamp.
-These pieces of test equipment are generally built in accordance with IEC 61000-4-4 and are usually not generator specific.
+Coupling electrical fast transients onto data or communications lines is typically done with a capacitive coupling clamp.
+These devices are designed in accordance with IEC 61000-4-4 and can be purchased after the generator if needed.

 Most coupling clamps can be used with a variety of generators given that the proper connection to the generator is provided.